Sabir97/CSimPFE/README.md

 # CSimPFE
-CloudSim with GUI and added new migration policies
+CloudSim with GUI and added new migration policies and new metrics

 # Author:
 Sabir Mohammedi Taieb

+# Metrics Added
+- Migration Time and Energy
+- ESV

+# Added Policies
+- MinPesNfIqr
+- GpaMmtSelectionPolicy